joeywu63/financial_planner/d1/product-and-planning.md

  * Will you be using third party applications or APIs?
 If so, what are they?
  * What is your testing strategy?

+##### Tech Stack
  - Javascript
  - React
  - Firebase
     - Firestore
+    - Authentication
     - Hosting

+##### Deployment
+We will be deploying the webapp through firebase hosting.
+This will allow our partner to easily rollback to previous versions in case there are any issues with new releases.
+This service is offered within Firebase, so every administrative service will be in one place and very easy to manage.

+##### Architecture
+System

+Database

+##### Testing Strategy
+We will be using react-testing-library to unit test our frontend.
+Since we are using firebase as our backend, we don't necessarily need tests for that aspect.

 #### Q5: What are the user stories that make up the MVP?